 Recent read: A 7-point plan for more shareable content

 Lee Odden and his crew at the Top Rank blog excel at delivering in-depth guides packed full of real-world examples, useful advice and dead-simple explanations of complex subjects.
 Top Rank also thrives at exploring the intersection of content marketing, PR, SEO and other digital marketing disciplines, always focused on helping you proactively tackle the future.

-The CEO and Founder of Marketing Insider Group and former head of strategy at content marketing whizkid Newscred, Michael Brenner consistently shares his invaluable insights on content marketing on his own blog.
+The CEO and Founder of Marketing Insider Group and former head of content marketing at SAP, Michael Brenner consistently shares his invaluable insights on content marketing on his own blog.
 With help from other content marketing thought leaders, this blog is an amazing resource for both high-level strategy and practical, on-the-ground advice to improve your execution.

 It would be dumb to miss free access to the content marketing smarts from Jay Baer.
 If that isn’t enough for you, Convince & Convert’s blog delivers 10 high-quality weekly posts from other bright minds in content marketing.

 A great source of impactful inspiration, Baer has an impressive knack for being able to craft memorable, and shareable, snippets that perfectly encapsulate a topic—the perfect ammo for impressing your boss or colleagues.

 Recent read: Does your content marketing pass the mom test?